Cecil Gott

 Both parents were born in Helpingham, Lincolnshire; John in 1855 and Elizabeth in 1854.
 They were married in 1876 (JFM Sleaford) and had at least two sons, Ernest b.
 18 June 1877 in Helpingham and Cecil b.
 1884 in Nottingham.

-Ernest appears to have married in 1898, Ernest Gott to Sarah Elizabeth Harriss, 1898 (JFM Nottingham), with the birth of a son, Harold Morris, in 1899 (AMJ Nottingham).
-However, there is also a record of the death of a Sarah Elizabeth Gott in 1900 (OND Sleaford).
+Ernest appears to have married in 1898 (Ernest Gott to Sarah Elizabeth Harriss, 1898 JFM Nottingham), and their son, Harold Morris, was born in 1899 (AMJ Nottingham).
+There is a record of the death of a Sarah Elizabeth Gott in 1900 (OND Sleaford).

 At the time of the 1901 Census the Gott family was living at 27 Queens Road, Meadows, Nottingham.
 John was a master baker (employer) and his two sons, Ernest and Cecil were working in the business as journeymen/bakers.
 Ernest's son, Harold Morris (2), was also in the home as well as a servant (journeyman/baker), Arthur Russell (19).